jeyzey/appbasky/README.md

 AppBasky is an open source Kubernetes-as-a-Service platform that managed container system for building, running and managing modern applications.
 AppBasky's tools and services are meticulously designed to support the best possible developer experience.</br></br>
 <img src="media/devop.png" alt="AppBasky-heavy-lifting"></br></br>
 Deploying applications on AppBasky is fast and reliable.
 AppBasky's team monitors the uptime, performance, and infrastructure concerns, freeing you from distraction of setting up and managing own servers and hardware operations.

+## Build and Deploy for Free

+Build and deploy your applications for free.
+AppBasky help you experiment, play or test out new ideas with your users without paying a cent.
+You can deploy your free application as many times as you need to as long as it will be live and publicly accessible.

 ## App Metrics